YongoDavid/Demo-2024/README.md

-and because if this issues i have been slacking on works i am meant to do since , because it involves the use of a dabase so far i have just been using localstorage to store data the painful thing is that i should have gotten far and covered alot if not for this issues of the database
+and because if this issues i have been slacking on works i am meant to do since , because it involves the use of a dabase so far i have just been using localstorage to store data the painful thing is that i should have gotten far and covered alot if not for this issues of the database and another issue is i havent been coding well the past few days , not as much as i have been wanting to which is making me annoyed at myself